This article offers some guidance regarding how to handle some experiences that people with OCD deal with.

 Case #1: An Average Trigger or No Trigger

-Case #2: When the Thoughts are Especially Sticky
+Case #2: Sticky Days

 Case #3: A Major Trigger

-Sometimes a trigger will make you feel like you’ve been sucked into a vortex of fear and rumination.
+Sometimes a trigger will make you feel like you’ve been punched in the gut and thrown into a vortex of terror and rumination.
 It’s like you’ve stepped into another dimension where your worst fear is eminently true and no evidence to the contrary seems to exist.
 Know that you are not alone in this experience: Most people with OCD have moments like this, when they are completely convinced that the worst is true.

 This isn’t the time to give into compulsion: This is game time.
 Every exposure you’ve ever done was in preparation for this moment.
 This is the time to redouble your commitment to refrain from rumination (and any other compulsion).